 - 1. Reflect on your company's recent history, say the last five years.
-Over that period, what would you say have been the key strengths that have carried the company to its present position? - (a) Make a list of these below.
+Over that period, what would you say have been the key strengths that have carried the company to its present position?

+- a) Make a list of these below.
 Note: In a small company, among the strengths might be listed key people.
-Where this happens, expand on what the person actually brings to the organization, e.g. sales director - his/her contacts in the industry.
+Where this happens, expand on what the person actually brings to the organization, e.g. sales director his/her contacts in the industry.

+- (i)

+- (ii)

+- (iii)

+- b) What would you say are the three main weaknesses at present?

+- (i)

+- (ii)

+- (iii)

 - 2. Again, considering the last five-year period, has the company got better at matching its strengths to customers and to its business environment, or worse?
-Often there are both positive and negative forces at work. - (a) Make a note of the factors which led to improvements in the space below. - (b) Make a note of the factors which led to a deterioration in the space below.
+Often there are both positive and negative forces at work.

+- a) In the space below make a note of the factors which led to improvements.

+b) In the space below make a note of the factors which led to a deterioration.